complyue/smart-ghc8/README.md

 >
 > `-#` forces curl to show overall progress of downloading.

-You can just use `curl -OL xxx` instead if having a fast & stable connection.
+You can just use `curl -OL xxx` instead, if having a fast & stable connection.

 ### Prepare the build machine